grig23/primetime.en/help/programming/tvsdk-1.4-for-desktop-hls/c-psdk-dhls-1.4-introduction/overview-prod-audience-guide/c-psdk-dhls-1.4-overview-of-the-player.md

 ---
 description: TVSDK for Desktop HLS includes a variety of features and provides the following main capabilities
-seo-description: TVSDK for Desktop HLS includes a variety of features and provides the following main capabilities
-seo-title: Primetime TVSDK features
 title: Primetime TVSDK features
-uuid: 0a7ebb05-7da5-49ff-928a-4d2124eaa115
 ---

 # Primetime TVSDK features{#primetime-tvsdk-features}